Favorites

 We can offer you the following product as an alternative:

-Made from Moroccan argan nuts which are harvested and cracked all by hand before they are cold pressed.
-This preserves the valuable natural ingredients and the typical flavour particularly well.
-“Morocco’s liquid gold” is suitable for hot and cold dishes.
+For this valuable argan oil, argan nuts are harvested and cracked by hand in Morocco.
+The unroasted nuts are then cold-pressed fresh from the mill in Morocco.
+This preserves valuable ingredients and the typical taste of the variety particularly well.
+The "liquid gold of Morocco" - ideal for hot and cold dishes.

 Pumpkin seed oil Pumpkin seed oil roasted

-This oil speciality from the Steiermark is carefully pressed from gently roasted pumpkin seeds.
-The dark green, intensive nutty oil enhances not only salads and (pumpkin) soups but also gives sweet dishes that extra something.
+Our pumpkin seed oil is a specialty from Styria.
+It is gently pressed fresh from the mill from mildly roasted pumpkin seeds.
+The dark green, intensely nutty oil not only enriches salads and soups, but also gives desserts that special something.

 Recipe